 - On orders over $100, Route requires evidence of the police report OR video evidence of the customer’s package being stolen.

 - Customer files the police report and includes an explanation that Route is a package protection company that has protected the customer’s package that has been stolen.
-To process the claim with Route, Route is requiring a police report.
-Once filed, the customer sends Route the police report PDF & number in the claim.
+To process the order issue with Route, Route is requiring a police report.
+Once filed, the customer sends Route the police report PDF & number in the order issue.

 - Upon request, Route can require additional documentation (e.g. proof of identity, address, etc.).